 By default, 3 is specified.
 This parameter is enabled only for NIC switching mode.
-The number of constant monitoring is "a set value of this option x 2" immediately after the standby patrol is started.
+The number of the times of continuous monitoring is "a set value of this option x 2" immediately after started standby patrol.

 < Valid options in Virtual NIC mode >